Recognised by international standards

 EKOenergy-labelled electricity fits perfectly with companies and organisations that follow other sustainability standards and rating systems too: e.g. the Global Reporting Initiative, Science Based Targets, the Covenant of Mayors, and others.

-In 2020, United Nations Department of Economic and Social Affairs (UN DESA) showcased how the EKOenergy label empowers energy consumers in their SDG Good Practices: A compilation of success stories and lessons learnt in SDG implementation publication.
+In 2020, the United Nations Department of Economic and Social Affairs (UN DESA) showcased how the EKOenergy label empowers energy consumers in their SDG Good Practices: A compilation of success stories and lessons learnt in SDG implementation publication.
 EKOenergy is featured on pages 46, 50-52.

 Greenhouse Gas Protocol